 It’s the regime we should be judging, but judging it in scale to our own.

 Yes, all of it is wrong, but it also doesn’t mean that the western world is perfect in comparison.
 Some argue that by visiting North Korea you are helping to fund the regime or government’s objectives, but remember this applies to many countries open to tourism.
 Think of the corrupt governments that still exist in Asia and the Middle East, but you still don’t think twice about heading there.

 In fact, North Koreans are some of the kindest people I have ever met.
 Our guides were easy-going, approachable, witty and caring.
 Of course you couldn’t talk to them about half the stuff you would gossip about at home, or try and inform them of the facts behind the Korean War.
-This would be imposing (and against the rules set upon you) and maybe they wouldn’t believe you.
-When it comes to be known it would have to be fed to them very slowly.
+This would be imposing (and against the rules set upon you), at risk to them and maybe they wouldn’t believe you.
+When it comes to be known one day, quite possibly it would have to be fed to them very slowly.
 Could you imagine how much of a shock that would be to many people?

 Still, beyond the historical ‘facts’ they had to tell and the rules they had to impose (since they would be in serious trouble over any of our irresponsible actions) they weren’t lifeless robots.
 They became our friends, just like any other person.

 On National Day we walked through a park where hundreds of locals were celebrating with their families, laying out a huge picnic, firing up the barbeques, playing music and dancing.
 While some were unsure of us, giving a stare that suggested a slight fear of the unknown and given what they have probably been told about the western world and its people, the majority were welcoming, offering food and pulling us into their dancing circles.